Google Shopping Feed

 Custom Label Optimization

-Custom labels can be used for two things: Structuring campaigns & Analyzing performance
+They can be used for two things: Analyzing performance & Structuring campaigns

 TRUDA custom labels are: